 New Low Voltage Directive Guidelines

-- Annex VIII (page 78) describe the relationships between Low Voltage Directive 2014/35/EU and other EU Directive (Machinery Directive 2006/42/EC, Radio Equipment Directive 2014/35/EU, Gas Application Directive, Lifts Directive, ATEX Directive 2014/34/EU, General Product Safety Directive 2001/95/EC);
+Annex VIII (page 78) describes the connections between the Low Voltage Directive 2014/35/EU and other EU Directives (Machinery Directive 2006/42/EC, Radio Equipment Directive 2014/35/EU, Gas Application Directive, Lifts Directive, ATEX Directive 2014/34/EU and General Product Safety Directive 2001/95/EC);

 The new Low Voltage Directive Guidelines are intended to be a manual for all parties directly or indirectly affected by Directive 2014/35/EU.
-They are well organized and cover the certain issues which are of main interest for the application of the Low Voltage Directive.
+They are well organized and cover the specific issues which are of main interest for the application of the Low Voltage Directive.